HOME

 The Puzzles

 The Longest Journey is a classic point'n'click adventure.
 It's also a pretty long game, as the name already indicates.
 It thus has puzzles, and a lot of them.
 Most of them are pretty straightforward and don't stand in the way of the story.
-Like, use A on B. Over the course of the game our inventory becomes somewhat clogged which means you'll have to try out quite a lot of things when you're running out of ideas, but I personally prefer large over small inventories as that enables more puzzles and more Ah! moments.
+Like, use A on B. Over the course of the game your inventory becomes somewhat clogged, which means you'll have to try out quite a lot of things when you're running out of ideas, but I personally prefer large over small inventories as that enables more puzzles and more Ah! moments.

 A few puzzles require you to manipulate individual items in your inventory, and that's a somewhat sketchy feature.
 Like, an item in your inventory is usually just a thing you use with another thing or person.
 Who'd have guessed that at very rare occasions you have to check if the item can be deconstructed into several other items?
 It's a cool feature for sure, but it could have been implemented in a way that makes it more intuitive to use.
 Once you've found out that items can have a "sub-item" you automatically pixel hunt every piece of trash you get to lay your hands on, only to find that, dunno, one out of fifty? items features a sub-item.
 It's still a cool feature, but its lack of applicability takes the fun out of it.
 My opinion.